2004 Women's Bandy World Championship

 The Bandy World Championship for women 2004 took place in Lappeenranta, Finland between 18 and 22 February.
-It was the first World Championship in bandy for women and is officially called the "Women's Bandy World Championship" by english speakers.
+It was the first World Championship in bandy for women and is officially called the "Women's Bandy World Championship" by English speakers.

-Five teams took part, and firstly, all teams played in a group series, where all teams played each other once.
-The four best teams continued to the semi-finals.
+The five participating teams initially played a group series, where all teams played each other once.
+The four best teams progressed to the semi-finals.
 All matches were 2x30 minutes, apart from the final, which was 2 x 45 minutes.
-Sweden became world champions, winning their six matches a total of 52-0.
-In the final-game Sweden defeated Russia, 7-0.
+Sweden became world champions, winning their six matches a total of 52–0.
+In the final-game Sweden defeated Russia, 7–0.